 The most popular shore excursion on Rhodes is the 45-minute bus ride to the ancient village of Lindos, which has a spectacular acropolis overlooking the sea and the old city.
 The walk (or donkey ride) to the top of the 400-foot acropolis is steep and slow, but the views and ruins at the top are interesting and worth the hike.
 Numerous vendors selling mostly linens line the path to the top, so you can pause and shop and catch your breath on the way up.
 The village of Lindos at the foot of the acropolis is filled with tourist shops, and the nearby beach is picture-perfect.

-Page 3 > > Cruise Lines Sailing to Greece > >
+Cruise Lines Sailing to Greece and the Greek Isles

 You can cruise Greece for as little as $1000 per week.
 The airfare is additional.